roytang/blog/content/notes/2021/12/1472933987718815750/index.md

 It took me SIX ATTEMPTS to get my first #MagicArena Decathlon token in the MID+VOW sealed event.
 Not sure I want to bother with the Alchemy one

 {{< photos 1472933987718815750 >}}

+[2021-12-21 13:43] I tried the Alchemy event anyway and got there in one run!
+So much for being better at Limited than Constructed lol.
+I ran Monoblack blood.
+One more token to qualify for the finals!
+I guess this is the #MagicArena decathlon thread now.

+{{< photos 1473167201884463105 >}}